-1. Course Description
+1. Course Description and Learning Outcomes:

-Using lectures, simulations and role-plays, this course will help you understand Canada's role in the world that confronts us.
-The lectures survey ballistic missile defence, disarmament, free trade and peacekeeping.
-The Simulations roleplay a Ballistic Missile Defence crisis, a UN Model UN and a Climate Change in the Arctic Simulation.
-In addition, class discussions help understand the roots of terrorism, the causes of environmentally-induced warfare over resources, and the foreseeable impact of population growth and migration.
+Using lectures, simulations and role-plays, this course will help you understand the global conflicts that confront us.
+The lectures survey modern warfare, regional balances of power, and military alliances, like NATO.
+Simulations, like the Cuban missile crisis simulation and the crisis in North Korea war game, focus on the proliferation of weapons of mass destruction.
+A Model UN exercise considers resolutions regarding intervention and peacekeeping operations.
+In addition, class discussions help understand the roots of terrorism, the causes of environmentally induced warfare over resources, and the foreseeable impact of population growth and migration.